 In NOTE 2 of 7.4.2.4.4, delete the sentence that says “Consequently, hypothetical reference decoder (HRD) parameters carried in non-nested buffering period, picture timing and decoding unit information SEI messages apply to access units based on such access unit boundary detection.”

-In 7.4.4, replace the following paragraph:
+In 7.4.4, replace the following:

 general_non_packed_constraint_flag equal to 1 specifies that there are neither frame packing arrangement SEI messages nor segmented rectangular frame packing arrangement SEI messages present in the CVS. general_non_packed_constraint_flag equal to 0 indicates that there may or may not be one or more frame packing arrangement SEI messages or segmented rectangular frame packing arrangement SEI messages present in the CVS.

+NOTE 2 – Decoders may ignore the value of general_non_packed_constraint_flag, as there are no decoding process requirements associated with the presence or interpretation of frame packing arrangement SEI messages or segmented rectangular frame packing arrangement SEI messages.

 with the following:

 general_non_packed_constraint_flag equal to 1 specifies that there are no frame packing arrangement SEI messages, segmented rectangular frame packing arrangement SEI messages, equirectangular projection SEI messages, or cubemap projection SEI messages present in the CVS. general_non_packed_constraint_flag equal to 0 indicates that there may or may not be one or more frame packing arrangement SEI messages, segmented rectangular frame packing arrangement SEI messages, equirectangular projection SEI messages, or cubemap projection SEI messages present in the CVS.

+NOTE 2 – Decoders may ignore the value of general_non_packed_constraint_flag, as there are no decoding process requirements associated with the presence or interpretation of frame packing arrangement SEI messages, segmented rectangular frame packing arrangement SEI messages, equirectangular projection SEI messages, or cubemap projection SEI messages present in the CVS.

 In 8.7.2.1, replace the following paragraph: